MariusVanDerWijden/MariusVanDerWijden.github.io/_posts/2025-11-03-Repricing.md

 ![Geth benchmarks](https://raw.githubusercontent.com/MariusVanDerWijden/mariusvanderwijden.github.io/master/_posts/pricing-benchmarks.png)

 As you can see in the picture, the throughput of different operations varies widely.
 While some operations are executable at ~50 Megagas/s, others could be executed at more than 3 Gigagas/s.
 With the repricing we are trying to harmonize the different operations in order to safely increase the gas limit.

+If you want to learn more, Ansgar and Caspar made a pretty good case for the impact of repricings [here](https://notes.ethereum.org/@ansgar/repricings-for-glamsterdam).

 # Readiness
 This is the weakest point of the repricing proposals at the moment in my opinion.
 We have a very clear view of which operations and areas we want to reprice, but the numbers are not reliable yet.